xatusbetazx17/aur-setup-for-steamdeck/README.md

 - **AUR Package Management**: Easily installs specified AUR packages like `mpv`, `aria2`, and `fzf`.
 - **Cache Cleanup**: Cleans up the package cache after installation to save space.
 - **Customizable**: Modify the script to add or remove AUR packages as needed.
+- **Check and Install fakeroot** The script checks if fakeroot is installed.
+If it isn't, the script installs it using pacman.
+- **Set Pacman's SigLevel to Never** SigLevel = Never ensures that packages from Chaotic-AUR and AUR can be installed without failing due to PGP signature verification issues.
+The script checks if SigLevel is set to Never in /etc/pacman.conf.
+If it’s not, it modifies the configuration file to set it to Never.
+- **Install Chaotic-AUR Keyring and Mirrorlist**
+The script installs the necessary Chaotic-AUR keyring and mirrorlist:It imports the primary Chaotic-AUR key (3056513887B78AEB).
+It locally signs the key to ensure it is trusted by the system.
+It installs the Chaotic-AUR keyring and mirrorlist.

 ---